OWNERSHIP

 The Errabiddy Shear Zone, a 5km to 20km wide major crustal suture that binds the accreted Palaeoproterozoic Glenburgh terrane to the Archaean Yilgarn Craton is partly captured within Krakatoa’s applications.
 Such reworked craton margins are a favourable setting for many large-scale gold and base metal deposits, where long-lived crustal-scale structures can act as conduits for the transfer of heat and mineralising fluids from the upper mantle.
 The structural corridor associated with the Errabiddy Shear Zone offers the Company further significant gold exploration opportunities.

-The impressive maiden Mineral Resource estimate of 101MT @ 840ppm TREO (Total Rare Earth Oxide)(1), is highlighted by thick zones of near-surface mineralisation.
+The maiden Mineral Resource estimate of 101MT @ 840ppm TREO (Total Rare Earth Oxide)(1), which is highlighted by thick zones of near-surface mineralisation.
 40% of the Mineral Resource estimate has been classified in an Indicated category.
 Significantly, the existing resource has the potential to substantially grow in size and scale as the Mineral Resource estimate only incorporates 20% of the identified Exploration Target drilled to date.

 An Exploration Target(2) for the Tower area of 57 – 481MT at 530-1050ppm TREO.